jelford/fixl/README.md

 The local index is updated whenever:
 * `fixl` is installed
 * `fixl` is updated
+* The list of "active" fix versions is updated in the setting page

 That might change in the future; if you're having problems with stale data, let me know.